 The market price of our common stock could decline as a result of sales by, or the perceived possibility of sales by, us or our existing stockholders of shares of our common stock.
 These sales by our existing stockholders might also make it more difficult for us to sell equity securities at a time and price that we deem appropriate.
-Currently, we have an effective primary registration statement on Form S-3 under which we may sell and issue more than \$120 million of securities.
-In addition, we have effective resale registration statements on Form S-3 and an effective registration statement on Form S-1 that register a significant number of shares of our common stock and securities convertible into our common stock that may be sold by us or certain of our stockholders.
+Currently, we have an effective primary registration statement on Form S-3 under which we may sell and issue more than \$85 million of securities, before taking into account the securities being offered by this prospectus supplement.
+We also have effective resale registration statements on Form S-3 and an effective registration statement on Form S-1 that register a significant number of shares of our common stock and securities convertible into our common stock that may be sold by us or certain of our stockholders, including an effective resale registration statement for up to 16,278,901 shares of our common stock that were issued or may be issued in the future to the selling stockholders named therein in connection with our merger agreement with SynthRx.
 Collectively, these registration statements may increase the likelihood of sales by, or the perception of an increased likelihood of sales by, us or our existing stockholders of shares of our common stock.